aileencooney/example/README.md

 # example
 Demo repo for GitHub Grad Course

-Editing in local & cycling back to the remote
+Editing in local & cycling back to the remote repo.